chrisyarbrough/pandority/README.md

 Run `nuget restore` to install the required NuGet packages.

 Run `dotnet build` to produce a new DLL that will be automatically copied to the Unity package directory.

+A new release of the generator should always be built with the release configuration for performance reasons.

+### Debug Logging
+To enable more detailed logging beyond the always-enabled crash log, set the solution configuration to `Debug` and rebuild the project.